La Prisonnière (film)

-La Prisonnière (also known as Woman in Chains) is a French film written and directed by Henri-Georges Clouzot that was released in 1968.
-It is about an attractive young woman living with an avant-garde artist who falls disastrously for the voyeuristic owner of the gallery which shows her husband's work.
+La Prisonnière (also known as Woman in Chains) is a 1968 drama film written and directed by Henri-Georges Clouzot.
+It follows an attractive young woman living with an avant-garde artist who falls disastrously for the voyeuristic owner of the gallery that shows her husband's work.
 Clouzot's only film completed in colour, it was the last of his career.

 Plot

 Stanislas, a wealthy unmarried owner of an art gallery in Paris, is friend and patron to Gilbert, a creator of progressive artworks, who lives in a little suburban flat with José, a television editor.
 At the opening night of an exhibition, Gilbert goes off with an attractive young woman who is an influential critic.